This post doesn’t encapsulate everything about DNA Genealogy but serves to cover some of the basics for people interested in taking a test.

 This map shows some of the more common haplotype groups around Europe.

-Then you have autosomal testing, which is what 23andme and Ancestry do.
+Then you have autosomal testing, which is what 23andme and Ancestry specialise in and what FamilyTreeDNA offers along with y-DNA and mt-DNA.

 23andme also provide basic health reports too which are quite interesting.

 The good thing about autosomal is that both males and females can take the test.
 It also shows DNA from every single line of your tree, not just your direct maternal or paternal.
-This also results in a lot of matches (hopefully close ones, but more often than not, distant) and you have to figure out which branch the mutual ancestor might be on.
+This also results in a lot of matches with other people who have tested (hopefully close matches, but more often than not, distant) and you have to figure out which branch the mutual ancestor might be on.
 Unless the match has a detailed tree going back many generations, it’s often very hard to figure out where the match is.
 Although if you figure out one match you can then use that person to triangulate with other matches you may suspect are related on the same line.
-It’s not definite as we all inherit different parts of DNA from out parents and ancestors, but if you find the two people match each other than it can confirm the branch.
+It’s not definite as we all inherit different parts of DNA from out parents and ancestors, but if you find the two people match each other then it can confirm the branch.

 Most people will get a number of 4th cousin matches and if you’re lucky 3rd cousins or closer.

-This chart shows you how DNA is recombined from grandparent to grandchild, which is why it’s important to test as many family members as possible, especially older generations.
-Start with them first and if you can test both parents then it’s not as important to test yourself.
-If you’re unable to test parents then test as many children from the one family to cover as much of the parents DNA as possible.
+It’s important to test as many family members as possible if you have the funds, especially older generations.
+Start with them first and if you can test both parents then it’s not as important to test yourself, unless you want to know your particular ethnicity mix.
+If you’re unable to test parents then test as many children from the one family to cover as much of the parents DNA as possible, as each child inherits different segments from parents.

 This chart gives you an idea about how much DNA certain relationships generally share.